-This page contains the official 2022 WAEC and JAMB subject combination (admission requirements) for International Relations, including the list of Nigerian universities offering this course, A level requirements and much more.
+This page contains the 2024 WAEC and JAMB subject combination (admission requirements) for International Relations, including the list of Nigerian universities offering this course, A level requirements and much more.

 Is International Relations a good course in Nigeria?